Skip to Content Top

 How to Enforce a Child Support Order

-If the non-custodial parent isn’t making the required child support payments, there are several steps that can be taken to enforce the order:
+If the non-custodial parent isn’t making the required child support payments, several steps can be taken to enforce the order.

-- Suspension of Driver's or Professional Licenses: If payments aren’t made, the court can suspend the parent’s driver's license or professional licenses, such as medical or law licenses, until they pay their support.
+• Suspension of Driver’s or Professional Licenses: If payments aren’t made, the court can suspend the parent’s driver’s or professional licenses, such as medical or law licenses, until they pay their support.

 Dealing with Child Support Arrears in New York